staudenmeir/eloquent-json-relations/README.md

 }
 ```

-Remember to use the `HasJsonRelationships` trait on both the parent and the related model.
+Remember to use the `HasJsonRelationships` trait in both the parent and the related model.

 **Limitations:** Existence queries (`Locale::has('users')`) and `HasManyThrough` relationships don't work on PostgreSQL with integer keys.